drvinceknight/MAT013/Course_Notes/SAS_Notes/MAT013AdvanceduseofstatisticalpackagesSAS.md

     set mat008.jjj\
     run;

-To concatenate two data sets (as shown pictorially in Figure 3.1) we use the following syntax:
+To concatenate two data sets (as shown pictorially) we use the following syntax:

     data [New Data Set];